shobhitbehl98/Notes/README.md

 # Notes
 CRUD notes android application using Google Firebase E-mail authentication.
 It uses staggered layout to display the notes with random background colours.
-Here are some screenshots of the UI the app.
+Here are some screenshots of the UI of the app.

 #